Vitamix Containers: Everything You Need to Know

-To be fair, people did have a concern about the seal on the containers.
+Assuming, of course, nothing is leaking from the containers.
 It is resolved now, but let’s discuss those black flecks.

 Is the black speck thing still an issue?

-Nah.
+Good question.
 This concern has been addressed, 100%.

 If you’re not familiar, here’s the background.
 A while back, a handful of owners reported that their container seals were shedding tiny black flecks into their blends.